(Part of our ongoing series comparing features in Revit MEP and Design Master to make it clear why our software is better.)

 With Design Master Electrical, neither of those possibilities will happen.

 First, with our switchboards, it is simple to balance the load.
-You run the CIRCUITING command, select the circuit, and change the “Starting Phase” setting from the A to B or C. This situation is pretty common and
+You run the CIRCUITING command, select the circuit, and change the “Starting Phase” setting from the A to B or C.

 Second, if you ask a question on our support forum, you will get an answer.
 We know that your design is depending upon getting the software to work correctly.
 Even if the answer is “no, we can’t do that”, you need to know that in a timely manner.
 We’ll make sure to offer any workarounds the might exist, or guide you to another tool when you find something our software can’t do.